axoflow/axosyslog-core-docs/content/headless/chunk/systemd-journal-namespace.md

 - If `namespace(<specific-namespace>)` is specified, the `systemd-journal()` source only reads and displays log data from the specified namespace.
 - If the namespace identifier is prefixed with `"+"` when you specify your `namespace()` option, the `systemd-journal()` source only reads and displays log data from the specified namespace and the default namespace, interleaved.

+Starting with {{% param "product.abbrev" %}} 4.4, you can use multiple `systemd-journal()` sources in your configuration.
+In this case, each source must use unique systemd namespaces.

 *Syntax:* `namespace(string)`